peesock/dotfiles/.local/bin/README.md

 Xorg screenshot script

 dependencies:
-- shotgun
-- hacksaw
+- shotgun/grim
-- xclip
+- hacksaw/slurp
 - basicrop - optional, for cropping

-shotgun and hacksaw could be replaced with maim and slop. replacing the editor is harder, but it's just a shell script.

 ## usage
-first set `$fotoDir` in the script to a default dir for your screenshots.
+set `$fotoDir` in the script to a default dir for your screenshots.
 ```
 Usage: screenshot [options]